lvaylet/resin-fsea/README.md

 Stores geo-location in-memory and does not persist anything (i.e. all data is lost on `docker-compose down`).
 The dashboard is a direct subscriber of the MQTT broker. | Store geo-location data in a database (or at least a cache like Redis) decoupled from the presentation layer (i.e. the dashboard).
 The storage layer would be a direct subscriber of the MQTT broker.
 Has very simple, in-house CSS styling | Rely on proven CSS and component frameworks like [Quasar](https://quasar-framework.org/) or [Bulma](https://bulma.io/)
 Publishes and subscribes to a public free MQTT broker (iot.eclipse.org) | Use a dedicated (and private?)
 MQTT broker like [Eclipse Mosquitto](https://hub.docker.com/_/eclipse-mosquitto/)

+# TODO

+- Add tests and include `npm run test` in multi-stage build for production (drawing inspiration from https://codefresh.io/docker-tutorial/node_docker_multistage/)
+- Investigate better options for MQTT messages.
+JSON is quite verbose and does not meet the objective of using as little data as possible over cellular connection.
+Binary or Avro frames might be better options, as long they are easy to decode on the JavaScript side.